klaimir/angular-essentials/NOTES.md

 # The Basics

+- Explanation of the different parts of a component.
-- ng g c server (To create a component)
+- ng g c server (To create a component).

 # Components and Databinding